 on the table (update: pouring it directly onto the plastic wrap is easier/less clean up!) and gently bring it together into a ball.
 No kneading or aggressive squeezing!
 Use your fingertips to start to pull the wet areas to the dry area than at the very end give it a quick squeeze to form a ball.
 You don’t want to melt that butter just get it somewhat cohesive, split it into two pieces and wrap them up in plastic cling wrap.

-After 30 minutes in the fridge pull it out and roll it out on a well floured flour bag (more info on that above in my tip section).
+After 30 minutes in the fridge pull it out and roll it out on a well-floured flour bag (more info on that above in my tip section).
 Fold it in quarters and lay gently into the pie pan.

 If you want to use the second crust you can just lay it on top, crimp it and slice some vent holes or take a pizza cutter or sharp knife and cut yourself a lattice top.

 Finish the edge with a simple pinch crust edge, press it down with a fork or get fancy and weave a beautiful lattice top (How To Weave a Lattice Top (Easy Step by Step Instructions).
-Brush with a beaten egg and sprinkle some course sugar on top and bake according to your recipe (blind baking instructions are included in recipe below).
+Brush with a beaten egg and sprinkle some coarse sugar on top and bake according to your recipe (blind baking instructions are included in the recipe below).

 And at the end of the day you will end up with a stunning easy flaky pie crust and a very happy mouth.

-- 2 3/4 cups flour 12 ounces flour)
+- 2 3/4 cups flour 12 ounces flour

-- 1 cup butter (2 sticks) (8 ounces butter)
+- 1 cup butter 2 sticks, 8 ounces butter

-- ½ cup ice water (4-6 ounces ice water)
+- 1/2 cup ice water 4-6 ounces ice water

 - pinch of salt